sf-wdi-19-20/staging-modules/w1_d3_2_control_flow/README.md

 11. Create and log an array of all the names, in which any names that begin with a consonant are upper case.
 12. Create and log an array that is the original array in a random order.

-### Homework

-2. Write code that console logs the "Bottles of beer on the wall" song:

-		5 bottles of beer on the wall,
-		5 bottles of beer!
-		Take one down and pass it around,
-		4 bottles of beer on the wall
-  * How would you fix "1 bottles of beer"?
-  * How would you change "0" to "No more"?
-  * Use a prompt to ask the user how many verses they want to hear

-3. Write a code snippet to prompt a user for an email address and check whether an the address looks real (this is called **input validation**).
-Hint: what features do valid email addresses share?

-4. Write a code snippet to prompt the user for a password and check whether the password is "strong."
-You decide what requirements to set for a strong password.
-If the password is NOT strong, your code should give the user an explanation of what they need to change.

 ### External Reading and Tutorials

 [Javascripting](https://github.com/sethvincent/javascripting)